Lucian Lamar Knight: Early life and education

-Lucian Lamar Knight was born in Atlanta, Georgia, February 9, 1868.
+Lucian Lamar Knight was born in Atlanta, Georgia, on February 9, 1868.
 His father, Capt.
 George Walton Knight, served in the Mexican–American War and the Civil War.
 His mother was Clara Corinne (Daniel) Knight, distinguished as an educator.
 His first ancestor of the Knight name was settled at Jamestown, Virginia, as early as 1624.
 Besides his father, he had three uncles in the Confederate States Army.
-On his mother's side, he was also a Lamar; on his father's a Walton - both historic Southern families.
+On his mother's side, he was also a Lamar; on his father's a Walton ― both historic Southern families.
 Chawton Manor was the Knight family's ancestral home in England; Jane Austen belonged to this connection.

 Clara Knight was widowed in 1869, with two infants.
 Lucian's guardianship passed to a maternal uncle, Dr. John B. Daniel, a businessman of Atlanta, and a devout Presbyterian elder.

 Knight was educated in the public schools of Atlanta, the University of Georgia (A.B., 1888), and at Princeton (honorary M.A., 1904).
-While an undergraduate at the University of Georgia, (Athens) he won the debater's medal, received a speaker's place at commencement, on three merits class-stand, composition, and declamation, pronounced a eulogy on Chancellor Mell, edited the college annual, and, on graduating, was class orator and valedictorian.
+While an undergraduate at the University of Georgia, he won the debater's medal, received a speaker's place at commencement, on three merits class-stand, composition, and declamation, pronounced a eulogy on Chancellor Mell, edited the college annual, and, on graduating, was class orator and valedictorian.
 After graduation from the University of Georgia, Knight read law under Judge Richard F. Lyon, at Macon, Georgia.